-- Certified midwives (CMs) — CMs have a bachelor’s degree or higher in a health field, but are not registered nurses.
-Certified Midwives must have completed an accredited midwifery education programs and passed a national exam.
+- Certified midwives (CMs) — CMs have a bachelor’s degree or higher in a health field but are not registered nurses.
+Certified Midwives must have completed an accredited midwifery education program and passed a national exam.
 CMs are limited to where they can practice by state law.

 Midwives vs Doctors: What's The Difference?

 Midwives used to provide the only assistance to women in labor.
 That role faded with the changes brought to the process by modern medicine.
 But at Columbus Women’s Care, we love our midwives because they allow us to provide truly well-rounded care to our well-rounded pregnant mothers and their babies.
 Midwives play a crucial role in the process for our pregnant patients, including reproductive care, labor support, post-natal care, and lactation assistance.

 But many people don’t quite understand where the role of a doctor and a midwife diverge.
 Here are four main differences between doctors and midwives.
 These reasons, among others, are why we believe strongly in the OB/GYN + nurse-midwife combination at Columbus Women’s Care.

 Midwives usually care for women who are low risk during their pregnancy, meaning they don’t have other medical conditions such as diabetes or high blood pressure, which can complicate pregnancies and put women at risk for complications during their birthing experiences.
 Therefore, almost all pregnant women can have a midwife but care may be in conjunction with an OB/GYN or MFM doctors.